newatoms/beta/_homepage/how-it-works.md

 ---

 ## 1. Sign Up and Customise
-You sign up online, fill in your basic information and requests and upload style guidelines and the other documents necessary for us to understand what we should make for you.
+You sign up online, fill in your basic information and requests, upload style guidelines and the other documents necessary for us to understand what we should make for you.

 ## 2. Pick and Commission
 Our team suggests ideas for posts based on your input and you choose which ones to commission.